 The greater city of Auckland is really a sprawling set of neighborhoods and suburbs and was previously split into four cities: Manukau City (south), Waitakere City (west), North Shore City (north) and Auckland City (center).
-Until recently, each city had its own mayor and local council, and the mayor of Auckland City represented Auckland as a whole.
-However, in 2010, Auckland became one supercity with one council and one mayor but with regional representation.
+Auckland is a supercity, with one council and one mayor, but with regional representation.

 The downtown area stretches uphill from the cruise-ship terminal area, which includes the Viaduct Basin, Princes Wharf, Queens Wharf (where the ferry terminal is located) and Wynyard Wharf.
 Queen Street is the main street in the CBD (Central Business District).
 Karangahape Road, called K' Road, connects Upper Queen Street to Ponsonby Road, the main street through Ponsonby, the neighborhood just west of the city center.